 Global Elite Bundle: $497/month

-That said, let’s now see if I can get anything that I like/I don’t like about this program.
+That said, let’s see if I can get anything that I like/I don’t like about it.

 Pros and Cons